Robo-Touch/mitsuba2-python-package/README.md

 - Cmake 3.19.4
 - ninja 1.10.0
 - Python 3.7.7
-Use following command to activate mitsuba2 python packages on linux
+Currently following packages need to be installed on the system for the package `sudo apt install clang-10 libc++-10-dev libc++abi-10-dev libjpeg8-dev ` Use following command to activate mitsuba2 python packages on linux
 ```bash
 source setpath_linux.sh